Joshua-Chiu/PGDBWebServer/stuff_we_keep_track_of.md

 * "*" to save and <- -> for navigation
 * nullify
 * Generate a list of award winners
-* print certificates to templates

 # Release: 1.0 Saturday October 6
 * users and permissions
 * import students from .csv or .xlsx
+* print certificates to templates
+* print certificates to templates

 # Release: 2.0
+* portable on usb
 * put it in a server/ remote access
 * Version History
+* Off site backups